sashittal-group/CoEvoLink/README.md

 - `--r01_p`, `--r10_p`: Transition rates (0→1, 1→0) for parasites
 - `--r01_h`, `--r10_h`: Transition rates for hosts

+#### Simulation on Host-Repertoire Model
+Please see the `Snakefile` under `my_simulations` folder for details.
+You first have to run `RevBayes` to simulate the interaction matrix using Braga et al. host repertoire model.
+Then you can run CoEvoLink pipeline.

 #### Using Snakemake Pipeline

-Run the complete analysis pipeline:
+Run the complete simulation analysis pipeline:

 ```bash
 snakemake --cores all